 Nato: David From Shaun Of The Dead

 Ok, I know, he’s SUPPOSED to be the hateable character, but Dylan Moran played “annoying and irritating” too well.
 Far too well in fact.
 So well, in fact, it was impossible not to wish for David’s comeuppance for being a terrible little weenie who would rather sacrifice others than help Shaun and the rest.
 There’s no such thing as being a pacifist in the apocalypse, and David did nothing but waste oxygen meant for people trying to fight for their lives.
 A funny and enjoyable character maybe, but the group should have used him for zombie bait the minute he started his baby back bitching.
-Lucky for us, he goes out in pretty lavish fashion.
+Lucky for us, he goes out in pretty lavish fashion (you can check it out below).
 Thanks Edgar Wright!

 Remy: Busta Rhymes from that last, shitty Halloween